allangarcia/ost-pst-viewer/README.md

     └── [2024-03-17] - Reply.eml
 ```

+## Recent Improvements

+Recent updates to the project include:

+- ✅ **Refactored architecture**: Email processing logic moved to EmailProcessor class for better organization
+- ✅ **PST file operations**: Extracted into dedicated PSTProcessor class for improved modularity
+- ✅ **Enhanced encoding detection**: Smart handling of international characters and email encodings
+- ✅ **Better recipient handling**: Improved extraction of recipient information from email headers
+- ✅ **Comprehensive testing**: Unit tests for all major components

+## Future Enhancements

+Potential areas for improvement:

+- Separate command-line argument parsing into its own module
+- Add configuration file support for default settings
+- Implement email filtering and search capabilities
+- Add support for additional output formats (HTML, JSON)

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.

-## Desirable changes

-- Delegate more methods from the main pst-exporter.py script to other files
-- Separate some methods by subject to be in their own files
-- Separete the command-line logic from the main pst-exporter.py

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.